hautdefrance/fe/README.md

 # awesome-front-end

-_**This is a constantly updating project that collects fragments that a awesome front-end developer is most likely to touch.**_
+_**This is a constantly updating project that collects fragments that a awesome front-end developer is most likely to touch. 🍻**_

 ## VOL.1 Basis